moharnadreza/bitcoin-explorer/README.md

 ## Bitcoin Explorer

 This project has been created using [Next.js](https://nextjs.org/), TypeScript, [Supabase](https://supabase.com/) for database and [Tailwind CSS](https://tailwindcss.com/) for styling using CSS Modules, which retrieves address and transaction information from the BTC blockchain.
+It also uses GitHub actions for running cron job and Supabase's realtime database, in order to listen for changes and display notifications to the user on subscribed hashes.

 ### Setup